Issac909/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    Sessions allow us to handle users info in order to stay logged in.
+We can specify how long a session is valid for.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt allows us to encrypt passwords sent from client to sever with an algorithm.
+When a client makes a request to an authorized server, we can decrypt it as well to validate as well.

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt allows us to attach a secret, So a decryption cant be initiated unless the client posseses the secret configured in our Environment(.env file)

 - [ ] What are the three parts of the JSON Web Token?
+    1. Header 2.
+Payload 3.
+Verify Signature

 ## Minimum Viable Product